jtirana98/MultiHop-Federeated-Split-Learning/README.md

 - *main.cpp* : Main code that is used to profile or train the models.
 - directory *utils/*: Contains the libraries for logging and split learning training.

-- directory *pipeline_simulation/*: Here we implement SplitPipe's compoments.
+- directory *pipeline_simulation/*: Here we implement SplitFL's compoments.
     - module: *Split Learning engine*:
         -   State.h
         -   Task.h